rtalusan13/leetcode_sols/2798_NumberOfEmployees/README.md

 Runtime: 0 ms | Beats 100% <br>
 Memory: 8.74 MB | Beats 89.56%

-- Code can be implemented to iterate through each entry or lookup (i in nums)

 # C++ Solution - 12/2/25 (Optimal ✅)

 Time taken: 0 m 25 s <br>